zawadz88/AnalyticsEventGenerator/README.md

 - sample apps
-  -- cross-platform sample app - Android, iOS, desktop, JS -- sample apps for when cross-platform library used -- default attribute support on iOS
+  -- cross-platform sample app - Android, iOS, desktop, JS -- sample apps for when cross-platform library used -- configure a dummy analytics service to send events on button clicks -- define a duration extension
-  -- configure a dummy analytics service to send events on button clicks -- define a duration extension
+- more unit tests for plugin, especially code generation
-- more unit tests for plugin
+- clean up CodeGenerator
 - configure Maven Central/Github Packages to publish Plugin + Runtime for both platforms
 - GithubActions/CI support
 - add an option to provide an allowlist for event/attribute names